Rylan-Meilutis/Seds-Ground-Station-Frontend/README.md

 python3 build.py web
 ```

-Use `python3 build.py` for the full build helper usage.
+Running `python3 build.py` with no arguments now performs the default clean Android build.
+Use `python3 build.py --help` for the full build helper usage.

-The codebase is currently pinned to Dioxus `0.7.6`.
-Any compatible `0.7.x` CLI is the safe choice; the helper also contains guards for patch-level CLI/runtime skew.
+The codebase is currently pinned to Dioxus `0.7.9`.
+Use the matching `0.7.9` CLI when possible; the helper also contains guards for patch-level CLI/runtime skew.

 ## Android Build Notes

 The Android build helper does more than just call `dx`:

+- treats `python3 build.py` and `python3 build.py candroid` as clean Android builds
 - patches the generated Android Gradle project after `dx bundle`
 - applies repo-managed Android fixes on rebuild instead of requiring manual edits under `target/dx/...`
 - emits context-aware error messages so downstream Gradle or Android failures are not mislabeled as missing `dx`